 Alice travels extensively, lecturing and educating women and families about the benefits of home birth and breast-feeding and culture based, holistic health care.
 The basis for all of her work is to assure the most informed choices and greatest level of self-determination available.

-Bev has lived on the Oneida Nation Reservation in Wisconsin since 1991.
-Bev apprenticed as a Traditional Lay Midwife with Alice Skenandore.
+Beverly has lived on the Oneida Nation Reservation in Wisconsin since 1991.
+Beverly apprenticed as a Traditional Lay Midwife with Alice Skenandore.
 Her work has shifted to Community Midwifery, as they continue to work to create safe space for individuals, groups and community to struggle through difficult challenges on their journey of healing.
-As one of the women that met around the original kitchen table that became Wise Women Gathering Place, Bev became a founding member of the organization.
+As one of the women that met around the original kitchen table that became Wise Women Gathering Place, Beverly became a founding member of the organization.

+Beverly is a Certified ToP Facilitator and a Mentor ToP Trainer.
+She uses TOP Facilitation Method to support groups like Changing Women Initiative, Young Women United, New Mexico Breastfeeding Coalition, New Mexico Birth Justice Coalition, Midwives Alliance of North America (MANA), American Indians Against Abuse (AIAA), Oneida Community Integrated Food System, Ho Chunk Youth Services, Oneida Domestic Violence/Sexual Assault Coordinated Community Response (CCR), Women Growing Leadership Diversity- Sowing Seed for the Future, Adolescent Parenting Coalition (APC) and APC Adolescent Pregnancy Prevention Committee.
+Bev supports group through focused conversations, consensus workshops, action planning, strategic planning, conflict resolution and virtual facilitation since 2007.
+She has co-trained over 300 people on Top Facilitation Methods.
 Beverly has an Honorary Degree from Native Indian Teaching Education Program (NITEP) at the University of British Columbia.
-Bev is a Certified ToP Facilitator and Qualified ToP Trainer.
-She uses TOP Facilitation Method to support groups like Midwives Alliance of North America (MANA), American Indians Against Abuse (AIAA), Oneida Community Integrated Food System, Ho Chunk Youth Services, Oneida Domestic Violence/Sexual Assault Coordinated Community Response (CCR), Living In Non-violent Kinship Embracing Diversity (LINKED), Women Growing Leadership Diversity- Sowing Seed for the Future, Adolescent Parenting Coalition (APC) and APC Adolescent Pregnancy Prevention Committee.
-Bev supports group through focused conversations, consensus workshops, action planning, strategic planning, conflict resolution and virtual facilitation.
-She has co-trained over 60 people in Oneida and many more on Top Facilitation Methods.

 Julia has joined us bringing 20 years of experience in helping people.
 Julia has worked at Golden House in Green Bay for the past 15 years.
 She was appointed to represent the Oneida Tribe on the Board of Directors for the American Indians Against Abuse Coalition.
 Julia formerly devoted 17 years to Oneida Social Services in various capacities.
 She then worked for three years at Great Lakes Inter Tribal Council helping people with disabilities and recently spent one year working at the Menominee Domestic Violence Shelter as a Client Advocate.

-Sam has a Bachelor of Education and taught in Australia for approximately 10 years before returning to study for a Bachelor in a Applied Science, Health Promotion & Prevention.
-Previously, Sam has worked at the Mental Health Foundation of Australia as the Coordinator of Program Development, Crisis Intervention & Community Education & Prevention, with a focus on Suicide and Depression Awareness & Intervention, and as the Director of Family, Teen & Community Development for the YMCA in Green Bay, WI.
-Currently, Sam is additionally employed at the Sexual Assault Center of Family Services Brown County SART Project.
-Over the past 20 years, Sam has provided assistance and resources to over 3000 sexual assault survivors.
-Sam providesd training to many responders to sensitive crimes and enjoys working with communities to create a safer enviroment for all.
+Sam has a Bachelor of Education and taught in Australia for approximately 10 years before returning to study for a Bachelor in Applied Science, Health Promotion & Prevention.
+Sam is in the process of gaining her Masters Degree in Community Mental Health and Counseling.
+Sam has specialized training and skills in responding to trauma.
+Previously, Sam has worked at the Mental Health Foundation of Australia as the Coordinator of Program Development, Crisis Intervention & Community Education & Prevention, with a focus on Suicide and Depression Awareness & Intervention.
+After immigrating to the United States, Sam worked as the Director of Family, Teen & Community Development for the YMCA in Green Bay, WI.
+Sam additionally was employed at the Sexual Assault Center of Family Services as a legal advocate and as the Co- Project Manager of the Brown County SART Project.
+Over the past 20 years, Sam has provided assistance and resources to over 5000 sexual assault survivors.
+Sam has provided training to many responders to sensitive crimes, specifically sexual assault, domestic violence, child abuse and stalking.
+Sam also works as an In Home Mental Health co-therapist working with children and adolescents who have mental health disorders and behavioral challenges.
+Sam enjoys working with individuals and families, and working collaboratively with community partners to increase community supports and resources for all.

 Before coming to Wise Women, Jessica worked in a variety of places around the country.
 She has been a program director for a transitional home in Baltimore,

-MD, been a victim advocate in Door County, has worked inside of both middle and high schools, and has assisted Native American populations in Montana and Wisconsin.
+MD, been a victim advocate in Door County, has worked with students in elementary, middle and high schools, and has assisted Native American populations in Montana and Wisconsin.
 She loves the mission and vision at WWGP and is thrilled to be a part of an organization capable of such valuable impact on others.
-Jessica also has her Master's degree in Non-Profit Management, and is a trained doula.
+Jessica also has her Master's certificate in Non-Profit Management, and is a trained doula.

 Stacy joined Wise Women after seeking a job at a grassroots, non-profit organization, with a mission that aligns strongly with her own values.
 Stacy brings over 10 years of experiences of working with domestic abuse and sexual assault victims.
 She strives to make a positive impact throughout our community by providing a safe space for youth to heal and be supported.
 Stacy is currently working on her Master's degree in School Counseling, and is excited to see where her career with WWGP takes her.
 When she isn't working here, Stacy keeps up a rigorous exercise routine with Zumba and kickboxing, both of which she is very passionate about.
 She has a dog named Runner and a cat named Simon, and loves to be outdoors in her backyard, gardening, or reading.
 Stacy LOVES coffee too.
 She is always carrying a travel mug full.